shojol/testEmtecinc/README.md

 ### Requirements

+> > > Note: The test is done for desktop and also responsive.
+If you want me to get done for mobile(as per wireFrame) and want me to add the optionals please let me know.

 - An API for _The Movie Database_ is available and set to a list of “Now Playing” movies
   - Additional documentation can for endpoint can be found at: https://developers.themoviedb.org/3/movies/get-now-playing
 - Display the movies in the layout found in `/wireFrames` or seen below.